-CLGs can also elect to sponsor a grant application on behalf of a non-profit organization or public entity within its boundary.
+Yes, a CLG can elect to sponsor a grant application on behalf of a non-profit organization or other public entity within its jurisdiction.
 CLGs cannot sponsor applications for private persons or for-profit entities.
-When a CLG sponsors an application for another entity, the CLG is still the applicant and ultimately responsible for project administration and completion unless another arrangement is requested and approved by SHPO (see third party administration below).
+When a CLG sponsors an application for non-profit organization or other public entity, the CLG is still the applicant and ultimately responsible for project administration and completion.
 When a CLG sponsors an application for another entity, the CLG and project partner must have a signed agreement outlining their respective project responsibilities.